How to construct a winning stock portfolio for 2022

 = [ USD 5,000 X RM 4.20 exchange rate ] / [ price of 0.65 X 1.005 ] = 32,147.

-The factor 1.005 is to cater for the 0.5 % transaction cost associated with each purchase.
+Factor 1.005 is to cater to the 0.5 % transaction cost associated with each purchase.

 The number of shares to buy is then 32,100 based on rounding down.